ChanthMiao/ghc-wiki-mirror/Directed-coercions.md

  * `DCo_TyConApp` and `DCo_App` probably need to be tweaked to deal with dependent telescopes
  * `DCo_UnivCoPhantom` is not currently implemented, is it (or other UnivCo cases) useful?
  * Coercion variables (and coercion holes?) don't have a rule because they are morally synthesised, but we might want a constructor to save an indirection.
- * `DCo_ForAll_Tv` uses an undirected coercion η between the kinds, because we need to use `sym η` in the result type.
+ * `DCo_ForAll_Tv` uses an directed coercion η between the kinds (as the more compact representation might be profitable), but we need to use `sym` in the result type and also perform a cast.
+As both `sym` and casts require undirected coercions, we use `Hydrate` to turn the directed coercion into an undirected one.
+Note that it would also be possible to instead directly store a directed coercion that goes in the opposite direction, but as the current implementation of `ForAllCo` uses a `sym` we are sticking to that design here too.
  * `DCo_ForAll_Cv` needs to be written down, parallel to `Co_ForAllCo_Cv`.
  * In `DCo_Steps`, "top level reduction steps" includes closed/builtin type family reductions (at any role) and newtype axioms (at representational role only).
 It does not cover open type/data families.
 The step count is an (optional) optimization, to represent transitive chains of steps more compactly.
  * `DCo_Axiom` covers open type/data families; these store the axiom that applies, to avoid having the typing rules (and hence Core Lint) depend on the ambient FamInstEnv.
 They do not need to store the types at which the axiom is instantiated.